 Distinction Certificate for every student who achieves a level 4 against the rubric.

 Credit Certificate for every student who achieves a level 3 against the rubric.

 Certificates of Participation for every student entry at school level.

-Most prizewinners and a selected number of highly commended entries will be invited to submit their entries into the national 2019 BHP Billiton Science and Engineering Awards.
-Twenty-six finalists will be selected to attend an all-expenses paid trip to attend a five day science camp in Melbourne, in February 2019.
+Most prizewinners and a selected number of highly commended entries will be invited to submit their entries into the national 2020 BHP Billiton Science and Engineering Awards.
+Twenty-six finalists from across the country will be selected to attend an all-expenses paid trip to attend a five day science camp in Melbourne, in February 2020.